chrisjscott/kaseya-vsa9-zeroTouchDeploy/README.md

 Sidenotes:
 - This environment relied on Google Workspace for overall IAM needs and, as a result, GWsp became the focal point of overall user account management and SSO functionality.
-- The org's name was 'SQZ' and has soince gone out of business, so any live, in-code references are non-fucntioning.
+- The org's name was 'SQZ' and has since gone out of business, so any live, in-code references are non-fucntioning.

 ### Planning and Preparation